Family Lawyers in West Seneca, NY

 - No less than thirty-five percent of the combined parental income for five or more children.

-The court shall calculate the basic child support obligation based upon consideration of the following factors:
+If the court finds the Guidelines to be unjust or inappropriate, then the court shall calculate the basic child support obligation based upon consideration of the following factors:

 - The financial resources of the custodial and non-custodial parent, and those of the child.